smieras/jdbc-unload/readme.md

 ## How to configure

 To configure the application the user must provide an application.yml.
-In src/main/resources an example is provided of a possible setup of the yml configuration.
+The below example can be found [here].(https://github.com/mierasmade/jdbc-unload/blob/master/src/main/resources/application.yml)

 	spring:
 	  datasource: